Bear Shooters: Plot

-Spud wants to go camping and shoot many bears with Jackie, Chubby, and Farina.
-But his mother has forced him to look after his little brother Wheezer, who has the croup.

-In caring for his brother he must periodically apply ointment to his chest.
-He tells his friends he must stay home and grease Wheezer.
-He tries to get his sister Mary Ann to do this but she insists on going camping.
-Spud decides to merely go camping anyway and take both Wheezer and Mary Ann along.
-The gang all go together in an old dilapidated wagon guided by Dinah The Mule.
-The trip initially goes smoothly, but after some time two bootleggers who have themselves concealed in the area spot the gang and decide to try to get the gang to leave.
-One of the bootleggers dresses up in a gorilla suit in order to scare the gang away.
-While he scares the gang, the gang manages to trap the ape.
-Eventually the gang ends up leaving the forest due to a skunk spraying the area, not the bootlegger in the ape suit.
+Spud wants to take a camping trip and shoot bears with Jackie, Chubby and Farina, but his mother has forced him to mind his little brother Wheezer, who has croup.
+Spud must periodically apply ointment to Wheezer's chest.
+He tries to persuade his sister Mary Ann to tend to Wheezer, but she insists on going camping.
+Spud resolves to go camping anyway and takes both Wheezer and Mary Ann along.
+The gang travels in an old dilapidated wagon guided by Dinah the Mule.
+Two bootleggers spot the gang and try to force them to leave.
+One of the bootleggers dons a gorilla suit to scare the gang, but they trap him.
+The gang leaves the forest when a skunk sprays the area.

-Production notes
+Production

-Bear Shooters is a remake of the 1924 silent entry It's a Bear.
-Allen Hoskins appeared in both films.

-Bear Shooters is one of four sound Our Gang shorts that fell into the public domain after the copyright lapsed in the 1960s (the other three being School's Out, Our Gang Follies of 1938 and Waldo's Last Stand).
-As such, these films frequently appear on inexpensive video and/or DVD compilations.
+Bear Shooters is a remake of the 1924 silent film It's a Bear, and Allen Hoskins appeared in both films.
+It is one of four sound Our Gang shorts that fell into the public domain after the copyright lapsed in the 1960s (the other three are School's Out, Our Gang Follies of 1938 and Waldo's Last Stand).
+As such, these films frequently appear in inexpensive DVD compilations.

-The scenes of the Gang getting ready for the camping trip were filmed in the alley just south of Woodbine Street between Motor Avenue and Mentone Avenue in the Palms neighborhood of Los Angeles.

 Farina, Jackie and Chubby prepare their lunch for the bear hunt in Bear Shooters.